cristianastan2/AOES-CLIM670-NCAR-CESM-Output/_episodes/03-stdout-stderr.md

 ### Standard error and standard out files

 In your `CASEROOT` directory, your model produced files like `b.day1.0.run.o*` and `b.day1.0.st_archive.o*`.
 These files produce output related to our submit script.
 If the model and/or archiving did not run to completion, you will also have a `b.day1.0.run.e*` and/or `b.day1.0.st_archive.e*` file.
-The ones with `*.o* are called standard out (stdout) and the ones with `*.e* are called standard error (stderr).
+The ones with `*.o*' are called standard out (stdout) and the ones with `*.e*` are called standard error (stderr).

 The end of the file usually contains the most useful information, so you can use the Unix `tail` command to look at the end of the file:

 ~~~
 $ tail b.day1.0.run.o4141153